AdaCore/gnatstudio/docs/users_guide/main_window.rst

 so that selecting :menuselection:`Edit-->Paste` or the equivalent shortcut will now insert that line.

-The contextual menu in the clipboard view provides one entry, which is :guilabel:`Append To Previous`.
-If you select this entry, the select line will be append to the one below, and removed from the clipboard.
+The local toolbar in the clipboard view provides two buttons:

+* :guilabel:`Append To Previous`.
+If you select this button, the select line will be append to the one below, and removed from the clipboard.
 This means that selection :menuselection:`Edit-->Paste` will in fact paste the two entries at the same time.
 This is in particular useful when you want to copy lines from separate places in the initial file, merge them, and then paste them together one or more times later on, through a single operation.

+* :guilabel:`Remove`.
+If you select this button, the selected line is removed from the clipboard.

 The Clipboard View content is preserved between GPS sessions.
 As an exception, huge entries are removed and replaced with an entry saying "[Big entry has been